Liamm02/8-golden-rules/index.md

 ### Human attention is limited.
 Therefore, interfaces should be as simple as possible with proper information hierarchy, and choosing recognition over recall.
 When, for example requesting a password change, we only have to enter our institutional email and then click on a link sent to us to that email account.

+# Kiviat Diagram

+We compared both Universities' websites using the 8 golden rules.
+As we can see both websites have similar perfomance, however, each one specializes in a different rule, for example, Stanford University has a better universal usability while MIT University works with with better informative feedback

 ![](kiviot.png)